Close×

 We use a form to which only the Du sport en plus program coordinator has access.
 Once the data has been analyzed, it is securely destroyed.
 No confidential documents are stored in our system.

-How do I know whether my application for financial support has been accepted or rejected by the program?
+How do I know if my application for financial support has been accepted or rejected by the program?

 Once your application has been analyzed, you will receive an e-mail from the program coordinator informing you of the decision.
 If all the required documents are present, you will receive a reply within 2 weeks.
 If your application is accepted, the club will also be informed so that we can send you the invoice.